 By Ana Connery

-Winter Park a city of 25,000 just five miles north of downtown Orlando, has been a tony retreat pretty much since it was first developed in the late 1800s by wealthy northerners who wanted to take advantage of the lakeside setting.
-That describes the wealth of Winter Park, FL activities.
+Winter Park, a city of 25,000 just five miles north of downtown Orlando, has been a tony retreat pretty much since it was first developed in the late 1800s by wealthy northerners who wanted to take advantage of the lakeside setting.

 The entrepreneurs drew plans for a city that would embrace the park-like setting and provide opportunities for local businesses to thrive.

 Today, Winter Park still feels more town than city, with its walkable grid of brick-paved streets flanked by a European style of architecture that celebrates Gothic arches, clay-barrel roofs and intricate ironwork.
-Wandering around is a must on your what to do in Winter Park, FL list.
+Wandering around is a must.

 Park Avenue is Winter Park’s main artery, running for eight blocks from Rollins College to the Charles Hosmer Morse Museum of American Art before fading into a residential neighborhood shaded by moss-draped oaks.